mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 ### Go mobile-first and use react-native-web

 People use chat apps on their phone a lot more than on desktop.
-We still built a web app before native apps, as a big part of the allure of Spectrum is the search-indexing of the chats.
+We still built a web app before native apps, as a big part of the allure of Spectrum is that the content is fully search indexed.

 Having said that, we should've optimised our web app for mobile first.
-A large part of our users view Spectrum on their phones, and a good mobile experience on desktop is bearable.
-A desktop or crappy mobile experience on mobile isn't.
+A good mobile experience on desktop is bearable, but a desktop experience on mobile or a crappy mobile experience isn't.

-Native apps are our users most requested feature, but starting them from scratch slowed us down and proved too time consuming.
-If we'd used [react-native-web](https://github.com/necolas/react-native-web) to build our base component library we could've quickly shipped native apps—a big win for our users!
+We still wanted to build native apps, but starting them from scratch proved too time consuming and we still haven't finished them.
+If we'd used [react-native-web](https://github.com/necolas/react-native-web) to build our base component library and optimized for mobile first we could've quickly shipped native apps based on our existing web app!

 ### Use Next.js for server-side rendering